 For example, you could include a video documenting how a team member would create a New Opportunity in your Sales CRM solution and start the following workflow.

-The guide could then include a detailed description of each App and its purpose within the Solution.
+The guide could then include a detailed description of each Table and its purpose within the Solution.

-The Sales Stages app represent the major phases of the sales pipeline.
+The Sales Stages Table represent the major phases of the sales pipeline.
 This solution template uses a 4 Stage process that every Opportunity record will follow: